hansvangent/reflect-skill-claude/README.md

 ## Credits

-Built by [Hans Van Gent](https://hansvangent.substack.com) for his own daily Claude Code workflow.
+Built by [Hans van Gent](https://hansvangent.substack.com) for his own daily Claude Code workflow.
 If it saves you a session, drop a star.